Rail workers warn of exodus after Congress forces through deal

-- Stricter rules on DG will lead to higher costs and more incentive on the part of shippers to avoid proper declarations
+- Stricter rules on Dangerous Goods cargo will lead to higher costs and more incentive on the part of shippers to avoid proper declarations

 - Ship owners and shipbuilders need to improve fire-fighting capabilities with CO² systems being shown to be inadequate – cost benefit analysis